 And a note on make-up (assuming this tip is just for the females), keep it natural.
 Nothing too heavy on the lids or the lips is an easy rule to remember.
 Red lips are out.
 Way out.

 Judges judge.
 That is the reality.
 And when your life, certainly your personal happiness, depends on a judge’s assessment of your appearance, then you may indeed have to make tough choices on how you want to be perceived.

-For more fashion advice, or better yet, legal advice, schedule an appointment at Ashby Law today.
+For more fashion advice, or better yet, legal advice, schedule an appointment at Pacific Northwest Family Law today.
 Our lawyers are experienced family law practitioners ready to take on your case with great care and skill.
 Give us a call at 509-572-3700.